Animation-War/Modern-Chrome-Homepage/README.md

-and we don't have any rights to use these icons and we would not like to take any profit from it and anyone can use it and it's for person use only, not for any kind of bussiness or something
+and we don't have any rights to use these icons and we would not like to take any profit from it and anyone can use it and it's for person use only

 Have a Good Day!